w-a-gomes/ansicolorimage/README.md

 ```
 ![Image](data/screen-poe.png "screenshot")

 Choosing the character map helps to achieve conceptual aesthetic results.
+For example, using 0 and 1 alluding to hacking in Kali's logo.
 Work with a gradient of around **20** characters.

 ```python
 img = AnsiColorImage(